Biting the Bullet

 reading the book.
 Facebook is almost painful with a tiny screen

 and a not-very-capable keyboard.
-I haven't put email on it, and I'm in
+I haven't put email on the A20, and

 no hurry to do so.